Nodnarboen/k8s-workshop/labs/lab5/README.md

 Add some Environment Variables to the /k8s-workshop/manifests/sockshop-app/production/front-end.yml

-Make sure that the indentation is correct and that they isn't any error promptings
+Make sure that the indentation is correct and that they aren't any error promptings

 ```bash
         - name: DT_TAGS